MASLAB/git-started/README.md

 fixed the bug, go ahead and commit to this branch (`bugfix1973`).

 Then, checkout to the `master` branch and *merge this branch into `master`*.

+You will find the instructions to find Level 4 in the merge conflicts.